swiftlang/swift/docs/DifferentiableProgramming.md

 conformance to `Differentiable` or being a non-`class`-bound `let` property) be marked with `@noDerivative`.
-When a property is not included as a differentiable variable and is not marked with `@noDerivative`, the compiler produces a warning as asking the user to make the exclusion explicit along with fix-it suggestions in IDEs.
+When a property is not included as a differentiable variable and is not marked with `@noDerivative`, the compiler produces a warning asking the user to make the exclusion explicit along with fix-it suggestions in IDEs.

 ```swift
 struct Foo<T: Differentiable, U: Differentiable>: @memberwise Differentiable {